 Although our rich beer heritage is a blessing, navigating our local beer landscape can be hard sometimes.
 There are more hop varieties now than there are Simpsons characters — which is a lot.
 Throw in relatively obscure styles like Saisons, sours, smoked beers, and even cucumber beers, and it can be downright confusing.

-That’s why we’ve done the work and broken down the 20 best options for you to enjoy for the rest of 2021.
+That’s why we’ve done the work for you and broken down the 20 best options for you to enjoy for the rest of 2021.
 If these beer selections aren’t enough, you could also get an alcohol subscription box to satisfy your palate.

 Read more: Best IPA Beers